 It turns out you don’t need to go to the tropics to find soft sandy beaches and crystal clear waters.
 Salento, on the very heel of Italy, has it all.

-The ‘Maldives’ are located on the Ionian side.
-Some of the most stunning spots here are Punta Prosciutto (Ham Point), Pescoluse and the natural parks of Punta Pizzo and Porto Selvaggio, where the sea meets dunes of sand covered by Maquis shrubland, evergreen plants found across the Mediterranean.
+The ‘Maldives of Italy’ are located on the Ionian side of the peninsula.
+Some of the most stunning spots here are Punta Prosciutto (Ham Point), Pescoluse and the natural parks of Punta Pizzo and Porto Selvaggio, where the sea meets sand dunes covered in evergreen Maquis shrubland.

-Porto Cesareo is part of a marine reserve perfect for snorkeling, as its seabed has sub-tropical features and animals that are usually seen in warmer seas.
-The town has natural islands sitting in front of it, such as Isola dei Conigli (Rabbits Island), that can be reached by boat or just by swimming.
+Porto Cesareo is part of a marine reserve perfect for snorkelling, as its seabed has sub-tropical features and animals that are usually seen in warmer seas.
+The town has natural islands sitting in front of it, such as Isola dei Conigli (Rabbit Island), that can be reached by boat or just by swimming.

-A hotspot in the Western side is Gallipoli, which is one of those places that kind of has it all.
-Its historical centre is an island turned fortress accessible via a 500-year-old bridge, with an intricate web of alleys that seem to have frozen in time.
+Gallipoli on the western side is a must-visit.
+Its historical centre is an island turned fortress accessible via a 500-year-old bridge, with an intricate web of alleys that seem frozen in time.

-The main attractions are the castle, Cathedral Sant'Agata and Spiaggia della Purità (Purity Beach).
-In non-pandemic times, the nearby Baia Verde is one of the best spots for nightlife in the whole country.
+The main attractions are the fortress, Cathedral Sant'Agata and Spiaggia della Purità (Purity Beach).
+The nearby Baia Verde is one of the best spots for nightlife in the whole country.

 The two seas meet in Santa Maria di Leuca, which is one of the very extremities of Italy.
-Because it’s where West meets East, people come to the tip, called Punta Ristola, to admire both sunset and sunrise.
+People come to the tip, called Punta Ristola, to admire both sunset and sunrise.

 Boat tours show how different the two sides of the coast are, as small rocks on the Ionian Sea turn into dramatic cliffs on the Adriatic.
 Both sides have caves, and some of them used to be home to Paleolithic people when the Mediterranean was dry land.